ironphp/ironphp/README.md

 > **Note:** No stable release yet - [IronPHP Framework alpha1](https://github.com/ironphp/ironphp/releases/tag/1.0.0-alpha1) version has been released.

+> **Note:** This repository contains the core code of the IronPHP framework.
+If you want to build an application using IronPHP, visit the main [IronPHP repository](https://github.com/ironphp/ironphp).

+IronPHP is a web application framework for PHP which uses commonly known design patterns like Associative Data Mapping, Front Controller, and MVC.
+Our primary goal is to provide a structured framework that enables PHP users at all levels to rapidly develop robust web applications, without any loss to flexibility.

 ## Table of Contents

 - [Requirements](#requirements)